randa-mu/blocklock-frontend-kit/README.md

 - `npm run build` – production build
 - `npm run start` – start production server
 - `npm run lint` – run ESLint

-## ❗ Troubleshooting

-- Console shows "Analytics SDK: TypeError: Failed to fetch": This often originates from injected browser extensions (e.g., Coinbase Wallet) and is harmless.
-Test in an incognito window with extensions disabled to confirm.
-- Ensure you are on a supported network with funded account to send transactions.
-- If fee data is missing from your RPC, try switching RPC endpoints.

 ## 📜 License